 In the 200s, Tyler Duffey jumped 52 spots to land at #204 and Caleb Thielbar moved up 71 spots to #225.
 Newcomers Willans Astudillo (296) and Ryan Jeffers (298) just found their way into the top 300.
 Sliding back 7 spots is Randy Dobnak to land at the last spot on the list, #300.

-Falling out of the top300 this year are Lenny Webster, Randy Johnson (not that Randy Johnson), and George Frazier.
+Falling out of the top300 this year are Mike Pelfrey, Tommy Millone, and David West.

-I stole most of the idea from when Aaron Gleeman started his top40 list over a decade ago.
+I stole the idea from when Aaron Gleeman started his top40 list over a decade ago, but just decided to expand to a nice big round 300.
 The below quote is his, and the rest is an excerpt from a book I put together at the 50 year mark.
-I’ve updated the list and stats through 2018.
+I’ve updated the list and stats through 2021.

 “The rankings only include time spent playing for the Minnesota Twins.
 In other words, David Ortiz doesn’t get credit for turning into one of the best players in baseball after joining the Red Sox and Paul Molitor doesn’t get credit for being one of the best players in baseball for the Brewers and Blue Jays.
 The Twins began playing on April 11, 1961, and that’s when these rankings start as well.”